influxdata/telegraf/PLUGINS.md

-Tivan is entirely plugin driven.
+Telegraf is entirely plugin driven.
 This interface allows for operators to pick and chose what is gathered as well as makes it easy for developers to create new ways of generating metrics.